 New Year New Books LA

-Celebrate the New Year with fellow PEN America Members and supporters at the annual New Year New Books party‘s Los Angeles debut!
-Join our hosts Shauna Barbosa, Ingrid Rojas Contreras, Franklin Leonard, Susan Orlean, and Michelle Tea in raising a glass to your favorite books of 2018.
-You’ll have the chance to mix and mingle with acclaimed writers, journalists, editors, agents, translators, and publishers—and don’t forget to get your personalized poem from the Melrose Poetry Bureau.
-Come join us for this lively celebration of literary community!
+PEN America Members and supporters celebrated the New Year at the annual New Year New Books party‘s Los Angeles debut!
+Hosts Shauna Barbosa, Ingrid Rojas Contreras, Franklin Leonard, Susan Orlean, and Michelle Tea joined in raising a glass to your favorite books of 2018.
+Guests mixed and mingled with acclaimed writers, journalists, editors, agents, translators, and publishers and received personalized poem from the Melrose Poetry Bureau.
+Thanks to all who joined us for this lively celebration of literary community!

 Literary Host Committee

 Shauna Barbosa is the author of the poetry collection Cape Verdean Blues (University of Pittsburgh Press, 2018).
 Her poems have appeared or are forthcoming in The Southeast Review, Virginia Quarterly Review, Tupelo Quarterly, Boulevard, Poetry Society of America, PBS Newshour, Lit Hub, Lenny Letter, and others.
 She is a semi-finalist for PEN America’s 2019 Open Book Award and was a 2018 Disquiet International Luso-American fellow.
 Shauna received her MFA from Bennington College in Vermont and currently resides in Los Angeles, California, where she teaches Creative Writing in the Writers’ Program at UCLA Extension.